richardszalay/mockhttp/README.md

     PM> Install-Package RichardSzalay.MockHttp

-**Warning:** There is a [bug](https://github.com/dotnet/cli/issues/7492) in the dotnet 2.0 CLI that causes the erroneously published (and since unlisted) 3.0.0 of MockHttp to be installed.
-If this occurs please re-install specifying the [latest published version](https://www.nuget.org/packages/RichardSzalay.MockHttp/).

 ## How?

 MockHttp defines a replacement `HttpMessageHandler`, the engine that drives HttpClient, that provides a fluent configuration API and provides a canned response.
 The caller (eg. your application's service layer) remains unaware of its presence.